sharonghae/adventure-game/readme.md

 * clone this repo to your computer
 * run `npm install` from with in the folder

+When we’re done with the project, you can play a game by running `node player`

 ## Example Game
 ```